pytorch/tutorials/CONTRIBUTING.md

 ## Learning objectives ##

 To create the learning objectives, focus on what the user will implement.
-Set expectations by explicitly stating what the recipe will cover and what users will implement by the end.
+Set expectations by explicitly stating what the tutorial or recipe will cover and what users will implement by the end.
 Here are some examples:

 - Create a custom dataset
 - Integrate a dataset using a library